DavidTParks/vamp/README.md

 Vamp is an open-source open-source management tool for project maintainers to post issue bounties for financial reward, and for contributors to resolve them.
 Built with [Next 13](http://beta.nextjs.org), and [Planetscale MySQL](https://planetscale.com/).

-Here are some of the features that Dub provides out-of-the-box:

 ## Tech Stack

 -   [Next.js](https://nextjs.org/) – framework